mmertsock/mmertsock.github.io/_posts/2014-01-14-standing-desk-week-2.md

 layout: post
 ---

 My reflections on week two of the [28-day stand up and work challenge][week 1].
+As described in the post from [week one][], my goal here is not convince you to try a standing desk, or to explain the general benefits and challenges of standing at work, as others have covered such topics extensively.
+Instead, this series of posts is more of a journal of personal observations, successes, and challenges.
+Hopefully those who are trying out standing can learn some little tips, and those on the fence can get an idea of the actual experience of this transition.

 ## Observations: week two